Equivariant motivic integration on special formal schemes: Equivariant motivic integration on special formal schemes

 \begin{definition} Let $\mathfrak X$ be a flat special formal $R$-scheme, and $\mathcal I$ a coherent ideal sheaf on $\mathfrak X$ which contains $\varpi$.
 Let $\pi\colon \mathfrak Y\to \mathfrak X$ be the admissible blowup with center $\mathcal I$.
 If $\mathfrak U$ is the open formal subscheme of $\mathfrak Y$ where $\mathcal I\mathcal O_{\mathfrak Y}$ is generated by $\varpi$, the restriction $\pi\colon \mathfrak U\to\mathfrak X$ is called {\it the dilatation of $\mathfrak X$ with center $\mathcal I$}. \end{definition}

-It is easy to prove that the dilatation of a special formal $R$-scheme $\mathfrak X$ always exists and that it is a flat special formal $R$-scheme.
-Like admissible blowups, dilatations have the universality (cf. \cite[Proposition 2.22]{Ni2}), they commute with the formal completion along closed subschemes (cf. \cite[Propositions 2.21, 2.23]{Ni2}).
-In the sequel, we shall use the following important properties, see more in \cite[Proposition 2.22]{Ni2}.
+The dilatation of a special formal $R$-scheme $\mathfrak X$ always exists and it is a flat special formal $R$-scheme.
+Like admissible blowups, dilatations have the universality (cf. \cite[Prop.
+2.22]{Ni2}), they commute with the formal completion along closed subschemes (cf. \cite[Prop.
+2.21, 2.23]{Ni2}).